sunil130524/angular-signals-ps-course/MOREINFO.md

 ## Module 2: Creating and Reading Signals

-[Introduction to Git and GitHub](https://youtu.be/pICJdbC7j0Q) - If you are new to GitHub and want to download these project files or use Git and GitHub for your projects
+[Introduction to Git and GitHub](https://youtu.be/pICJdbC7j0Q) - If you are new to GitHub and want info on how to download these project files or use Git and GitHub for your projects

 [Angular's New Template Syntax: Control Flow](https://youtu.be/j9VTGRGyE-o) - For more information on the new template block syntax